- Safe speed limits – 30km/h in residential areas

-Speeding is a key factor in around 30% of fatal road crashes, Transport MEPs note.
-They call on the Commission to come up with a recommendation to apply safe speed limits, such as maximum speed of 30km/h in residential areas and areas where there are high numbers of cyclists and pedestrians.
-To further promote safe road use, they also urge to set a zero-tolerance drink-driving limit, highlighting that alcohol is involved in around 25% of all road fatalities.
+Speeding is a key factor in around 30% of fatal road crashes, MEPs note.
+The Commission should recommend ways to apply safe speed limits, they urge, such as a maximum speed of 30km per hour in residential areas and areas where there are high numbers of cyclists and pedestrians.
+To further promote safe road use, they also insist on a zero-tolerance drink-driving limit, highlighting that alcohol is involved in around 25% of all road fatalities.

-To properly implement the next steps in the EU road safety policy, new capacities are needed in the field of road safety, says the draft text.
-Therefore, Transport MEPs call on the Commission to establish a European road transport agency to support sustainable, safe and smart road transport.
+To properly implement the next steps in the EU road safety policy, MEPs call on the Commission to establish a European road transport agency to support sustainable, safe and smart road transport.